 Peace-keepers and volunteers lined the march route while handfuls of police officers leaned back on their squad cars serving as barricades for the protest.
 But their precautions proved unnecessary because for the second day in a row the demonstrations remained non-violent.

-Over 100 protesters marched peacefully down W. Florissant Ave. in Ferguson on Friday night carrying a mirrored coffin in Michael Brown’s honor, kicking off what organizers coined a “Weekend of Resistance,” a multi-day event designed to pay tribute to the lives of young, black men who have died at the hands of the police.
+More than 100 protesters marched peacefully down W. Florissant Ave. in Ferguson on Friday night carrying a mirrored coffin in Brown’s honor, kicking off what organizers coined a “Weekend of Resistance,” a multi-day event designed to pay tribute to the lives of young, black men who have died at the hands of the police.

-When protesters arrived at the Ferguson Police Department on Friday, they began playing hip-hop music.
+When protesters arrived at the Ferguson Police Department, they began playing hip-hop music.
 Some verbally confronted the 20-or-so police officers standing on the sidelines.

 “If you touch a police officer, you will be charged with assault,” police warned over a megaphone.
 But the crowd remained mostly calm – a distinctly lower level of energy than the groups gathered in the days and weeks here after Brown’s death.

 Nearly two months after the shooting, tensions in Ferguson were still notably high, though violent protests and arrests had tapered off.
-Gov. Jay Nixon lifted a state of emergency on Sept.
-3. Nonetheless, officer Darren Wilson remained in hiding as the grand jury heard testimony from him and other witnesses.
-Protesters continued to call for St. Louis Prosecutor Robert McCulloch to step down from the investigation, claiming bias.
+Missouri Gov. Jay Nixon lifted a state of emergency on Sept.
+3. Nonetheless, Wilson remained in hiding as the grand jury heard testimony from him and other witnesses.
+Protesters continued to call for Prosecutor McCulloch to step down from the investigation, claiming bias.

 On Sept.
-25, Ferguson Police Chief Thomas Jackson issued a video apology to Brown’s family.
+25, Chief Jackson issued a video apology to Brown’s family.
 He later tried to join protesters only to have a scuffle break out.

-Meanwhile, African-American leaders in Missouri called for the resignation of Ferguson Mayor James Knowles, and protesters continued to demand authorities fire Darren Wilson, the officer who killed Brown.
-Missouri Gov. Jay Nixon ordered the National Guard to begin withdrawing from Ferguson, where they had been in place for a couple days.
+Meanwhile, African-American leaders in Missouri called for the resignation of Ferguson Mayor James Knowles, and protesters continued to demand authorities fire Wilson.
+Gov. Nixon ordered the National Guard to begin withdrawing from Ferguson, where they had been in place for a couple days.

 The NAACP organized a march, which took place on Saturday, hoping to channel outrage into political action in the community.